Buddenbrooks

 Mann began writing the novel in October 1897, when he was twenty-two years old, and completed it three years later, in July 1900.
 It was published in 1901.
 His objective was to write a novel on the conflicts between the worlds of the businessman and the artist, presented as a family saga, continuing in the realist tradition of such 19th-century works as Stendhal's Le Rouge et le Noir (1830; The Red and the Black).
-Buddenbrooks is his most enduringly popular novel, especially in Germany, where it has been cherished for its intimate portrait of 19th-century German bourgeois life.
+Buddenbrooks is his most popular novel, especially in Germany, where it has been cherished for its intimate portrait of 19th-century German bourgeois life.

 Before Buddenbrooks Mann had written only short stories, which had been collected under the title Der kleine Herr Friedemann (1898, Little Herr Friedemann).
 They portrayed spiritually challenged figures who struggle to find happiness in (or at the margins of) bourgeois society.
 Similar themes appear in the Buddenbrooks, but in a fully developed style that already reflects the mastery of narrative, subtle irony of tone, and rich character descriptions of Mann's mature fiction.

 The exploration of decadence in the novel reflects the influence of Schopenhauer's The World as Will and Representation (1818, 1844) on the young Mann.
 The Buddenbrooks of successive generations experience a gradual decline of their finances and family ideals, finding happiness increasingly elusive as values change and old hierarchies are challenged by Germany's rapid industrialisation.
 The characters who subordinate their personal happiness to the welfare of the family firm encounter reverses, as do those who do not.

 The city where the Buddenbrooks live shares so many street names and other details with Mann's native town of Lübeck that the identification is unmistakable, although the novel makes no mention of the name.
 The young author was condemned for writing a scandalous, defamatory roman à clef about (supposedly) recognisable personages.
-Mann defended the right of a writer to use material from his own experience.
+Mann defended the right of a writer to use material from his experience.

-The years covered in the novel were marked by major political and military developments that reshaped Germany, such as the Revolutions of 1848, the Austro-Prussian War, and the establishment of the German Empire.
-Historic events nevertheless generally remain in the background, having no direct bearing on the lives of the characters.
+The years covered in the novel were marked by political and military developments that reshaped Germany, such as the Revolutions of 1848, the Austro-Prussian War, and the establishment of the German Empire.
+Historic events generally remain in the background, having no direct bearing on the lives of the characters.